Fred Rogers: Death and memorials

 After Rogers' retirement in 2001, he remained busy working with FCI, studying religion and spirituality, making public appearances, traveling, and working on a children's media center named after him at Saint Vincent College in Latrobe with Archabbot Douglas Nowicki, chancellor of the college.
 By the summer of 2002, his chronic stomach pain became severe enough for him to see a doctor about it, and in October 2002, he was diagnosed with stomach cancer.
 He delayed treatment until after he served as Grand Marshal of the 2003 Rose Parade, with Art Linkletter and Bill Cosby, in January.
 On January 6, Rogers underwent stomach surgery.
 He died less than two months later at his Pittsburgh home on February 27, 2003, at the age of 74, with his wife of 50 years, Joanne, at his side.
 While comatose shortly before his death, he received the last rites of the Catholic Church from Archabbot Nowicki.

 The following day, the Pittsburgh Post-Gazette covered Rogers' death on the front page and dedicated an entire section to his death and impact.
 The newspaper also reported that by noon, the internet "was already full of appreciative pieces" by parents, viewers, producers, and writers.
 Rogers' death was widely lamented.
-Most U.S. metropolitan newspapers ran his obituary on their front page and some dedicated entire sections to coverage of his death.
+Most American metropolitan newspapers ran his obituary on their front page and some dedicated entire sections to coverage of his death.
 WQED aired programs about Rogers the evening he died; the Post-Gazette reported that the ratings for their coverage were three times higher than their normal ratings.
 That same evening, Nightline on ABC broadcast a rerun of a recent interview with Rogers; the program got the highest ratings of the day, beating the February average ratings of Late Show with David Letterman and The Tonight Show with Jay Leno.
 On March 4, the U.S. House of Representatives unanimously passed a resolution honoring Rogers sponsored by Representative Mike Doyle from Pennsylvania.